frazierjason/N1mmCommands-TouchPortal/README.md

 After the plug-in is installed, it's running but not doing much for you yet.

-If at the start of these instructions, your N1MM+ Broadcast Data "Radio" text value had the default of 127.0.0.1:12060, and you are not using any other kind of integrated app with N1MM+, you can skip the next one paragraph and three screenshots.
+If at the start of these instructions, your N1MM+ Broadcast Data "Radio" text value had the default of 127.0.0.1:12060 (in other words, you only enabled it and didn't need to change the numbers), and if you are not using any other kind of integrated app with N1MM+, you can skip the next one paragraph and three screenshots.

 In this paragraph, we reconfigure the plugin for users that have multiple integrated apps with N1MM+ that receive Radio UDP data over the network.